instadeepai/Mava/docs/getting_started/config.md

 > 🚧 **Note:** This only applies to the callback redesign of Mava.

-The `config` is an attribute that exists in various components and contains the parameter configuration to be used by components at their initialization.
+The `config` is an attribute that exists in various components and contains the parameter configuration to be used by components at their initialisation.
 Consider, for example, a parameter like `learning_rate` for the `MAPGMinibatchUpdate` component.
 The parameters that are defined in a component config class can also be overwritten at build time by passing in updated values to the `.build` method of a given system.
 ## Config restrictions
 If a user wants to make a new component that needs a config or wants to change an existing config class, the following constraints must be met: